lm3nitro/Projects/MySQL/Part3-MySQL Queries.md

 #### Query #2

-This will let us see the list of countries where the billioneres reside and will remove the duplicates:
+This will let me see the list of countries where the billioneres reside and will remove the duplicates:

 ```
 SELECT DISTINCT country FROM statistics_lm3nitro;